DrSiemer/CodeMerger/README.md

 - **Select a project**
     - Click "Select project" to browse for a folder or choose one from your recent projects list
 - **Manage Files**
     - A warning icon will appear in the top bar if new files are detected in your project.
-Click this or the "Manage Files" button to open the file manager.
+Click this or the "Manage Files" button to open the file manager
     - In the "Manage Files" window, a tree of available files is shown on the left
         - Newly detected files are highlighted in green for easy identification
         - Files listed in `.gitignore` are automatically hidden